dissemia/disseminate/docs/index.rst

 - **Dependency management**.
 Include images, stylesheets and other dependencies and have them automatically included in the generated documents in the correct format.
+- **Extensive tag library**.
+An extensive set of tags for generating specialize output in specific formats, including html, LaTeX and PDF.
 - **Customizable tags**.
 The behavior of any tag can be customized and behave differently depending on the format (target).
 - **Fast**